Regretting You: Plot

-Later that evening, Morgan hosts an awkward birthday dinner party for Clara, inviting Miller, Lexie, and Jonah.
-Mother and daughter trade passive aggressive barbs before Clara announces UNCSA has accepted her with a grant, so Miller leaves, upset.
-Clara follows him, Miller feels stuck here while she is off at college, and is also upset she used him to anger her mother.
-She and Lexie go by Jenny’s grave to share a wine bottle, where Morgan finds them.
+That evening, Morgan hosts an awkward birthday dinner party for Clara, inviting Miller, Lexie, and Jonah.
+Clara and Morgan bicker, resulting in Clara announcing that her dream college has accepted her with a scholarship.
+Overwhelmed by Clara's family drama, Miller leaves.
+A devastated Clara visits Chris and Jenny's graves with Lexie to share a drink, where Morgan finds them.

-The next morning, Morgan tends to Clair's hangover and finally reveals the truth.
-Clara fears texting Jenny caused her father and aunt’s deaths.
-Morgan clarifies that Chris was driving them in Jenny’s car, revealing their affair, so insists she is not to blame.
-They then make up.

-Clara later texts Miller to apologize, and they reunite at the movie theater.
-Morgan goes to Jonah’s in the rain, kissing him passionately.
-They have sex and burn Jenny’s letters.
+The next morning, Morgan tends to Clara's hangover, whereupon Clara expresses guilt over causing Chris and Jenny's deaths by texting Jenny.
+Morgan clarifies that Chris was driving and reveals their affair, but stresses that they both loved Clara.
+Morgan and Clara reconcile and give each other permission to be with people they love.
+Clara texts Miller an apology, and they reunite at the movie theater.
+That night, Morgan and Jonah profess their mutual love, have sex, and burn Jenny’s letters.

-The family holds a party, where Miller plays a video for Clara.
-It proves he has truly been in love with her for two years and that he was ready to break up with Shelby on the first day she saw him moving the city limits sign.
-He also uses it as a prom-posal, which Clara accepts.
-Morgan pulls her aside, and they mutually express love and pride for each other.
+The family holds a party, where Miller plays a video for Clara, revealing he has been in love with her for two years and planned to break up with Shelby the first day they moved the city limits sign.
+She accepts his invitation to the prom.
+She and Morgan privately express mutual love and pride for each other.